We’re Hiring! View Our Open Positions

 Couples Counseling

-Couples counseling focuses on improving communication and resolving conflicts between partners in romantic relationships.
-At Harmony, couples can find a supportive environment where both individuals can freely and openly express their feelings, working together to find solutions to any challenges they may be facing in the relationship.
-This type of mental health counseling can help couples deepen their connection, improve communication, strengthen healthy bonds and boundaries, and boost their overall satisfaction with the relationship.
+Couples counseling services focus on improving communication and resolving conflicts between partners in romantic relationships.
+At Harmony, couples can find a supportive environment where both people in the relationship can freely and openly express their feelings, working together to find solutions to any challenges they may be facing in the relationship.
+This type of mental health counseling in West Virginia can help couples deepen their connection, improve communication, strengthen healthy bonds and boundaries, and boost their overall satisfaction with the relationship.

 Dialectical Behavior Therapy